debashisdash1999/snowflake_swiggy_end_to_end_data_pipeline_project/README.md

 - Delta loads ensure the system is always up to date while preserving history.
 - This approach provides a **robust and analytics-ready customer dataset**.

+## 🔄 Applying the Same Pattern to Other Entities

+Just like **Location, Restaurant, Customer, and Customer Address**,
+the same data flow is applied to all other entities:

+1. **Stage Schema** → Initial & Delta files are staged.
+2. **Clean Schema** → Data is standardized, enriched, and surrogate keys are added.
+   - Merge operation ensures inserts/updates.
+   - Streams track incremental changes.
+3. **Consumption Schema** → Dimension tables are built with hash keys and SCD2 logic.
+   - eff_start_dt, eff_end_dt, current_flag manage historical changes.

+This pattern is consistently followed for:
+- **Menu**
+- **Delivery Agent**
+- **Orders**
+- **Order Items**
+- **Delivery**
+- **Login Audit**

+✅ By applying this uniform design, the project ensures:
+- Data consistency across layers
+- Scalable handling of initial and delta loads
+- Full support for Slowly Changing Dimensions (SCD2)
+- Robust pipelines ready for analytics and reporting